WWitman/swagger-node-1/docs/slack.md

 1. You need to either be a member of or create a new Slack team.
 Go to [slack.com](slack.com) for details.
 In either case, you need to have permission to create integrations.

 2. Your app has to be reachable by Slack via HTTP, and it must be deployed to a platform that supports Node.js.
-We're going to deploy it to [Apigee Edge](http://apigee.com/about/products/api-management).
+We're going to deploy it to [Apigee Edge Cloud](http://apigee.com/about/products/api-management).
 To do that, you'll need to [sign up for an Apigee Account](https://accounts.apigee.com/accounts/sign_up).
 If you don't want to do that, you can deploy the app to any other Cloud platform that supports Node.js, like Heroku or AWS.
+However, we won't cover any other deployment options in this topic.

 ## About the integrations

 Here's a brief overview of the integrations we'll build here.

-### Text reverser "Slash Command" integration
+### Slash Command" integration (Text Reverser)

 Slack "slash commands" let you execute a function by entering it directly in a conversation.
-Here's how the Text Reverser command works.
-You'll enter it like this:
+Here's how the Text Reverser integration we'll build here works.
+You'll enter it like this in Slack:

 `/reverse Hello World`

-And you get a reply with the characters reversed:
+And get a reply with the characters reversed:

 ![alt text](./images/reverse.png)

-### Stock ticker "Incoming WebHook" integration
+### Incoming WebHook" integration (Ticker-bot)

 Incoming WebHook integrations let you post data from an external source into Slack.
 Here's how our sample stock ticker integration works.
 In a Slack conversation, enter: